 - Look at the amount of GST on your bill.
 The lower it is, the “healthier” your shopping basket!
 (Maybe you can even get out of a supermarket paying nothing in GST).

 - For those inevitable items you will buy in packets, learn to read nutritional panels.

 Learning to read nutrition panels and labels…what to look for and what to ignore.

 - Ignore all the “hype” on the front or back of the packet.
 Remember, it is just marketing.
 It’s bright, colourful and designed to be persuasive.
 The bigger and bolder the hype the more suspicious you should be.
-Just because something says it’s “cholesterol free” or “low fat” or some other health claim doesn’t automatically mean it’s healthy.
-Potato chips are cholesterol free (cholesterol is only found in foods containing animal products) but that doesn’t mean they are healthy.
-They can still be very high in salt and fat which may not be what you need to be consuming.
-The humble apple, banana, tomato, carrot and other fruit and vegetables generally don’t come in bright packets with lots of health claims but they are some of the most nutritious foods you will find in the supermarket.
+Just because something says it’s “cholesterol free” or “low fat” or some other “health claim” doesn’t automatically mean it’s healthy.
+Potato chips are cholesterol free but that doesn’t mean they are healthy.
+They are high in salt and fat which may not be what you need.
+Fruit and vegetables generally don’t come in bright packets with lots of health claims but they are some of the most nutritious foods you will find in the supermarket.

 - Learn to look at the ingredients list.
 Ingredients are listed in order of quantity from highest to lowest.
 So, think about what you would expect to find in that particular food and then look at the ingredients.
 Where do your expected ingredients appear?
 They should be the first ones.
 (How many times have you looked at a packet saying it contains “blueberries” or similar healthy food only to find they are the last ingredient…they’ve practically been waved over the packet!)

 - The more ingredients in a food, generally the more processed it is.
 So, look for options with fewer ingredients.